her last words were “no gods, no masters”

 “hot lunch is gross,” Luke Calwell yelled at me, “only poor kids eat hot lunch.”

-Karl Barx shot across the playground, pulled Luke Calwell off the swing, and peed on him.
+Karl Barx shot across the playground, tugged Luke Calwell off the swing, and peed on him.

 Luke Calwell started to cry.